qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

 This group contains the expressions saved as **user expressions** using the |fileSave| :sup:`Add the current expression to the user expressions` button.
-They are meant to be some important expressions you want to store and have a quick access to.
-They are saved under the user profile and available in any expression dialog inside any project of the current user profile.
+It is meant for important expressions you want to have quick access to.
+They are saved under the user profile and available in all expression dialogs inside all projects of the current user profile.

 They can be deleted using the |deleteSelected| :sup:`Remove selected expression from user expressions` button.